Caye Caulker Snorkeling: An Underwater Paradise (Need to Know)

 The Sunken Barge

 Unless you’re on a diving tour in Caye Caulker, you won’t get to swim inside the barge.
-But, nevertheless, it is still a unique sight to see.
-The sunken barge is also less visited by groups from San Pedro, so you may be the only group there.
+But, nevertheless, it is still a cool sight to see.
+The sunken barge is also not visited as much by groups from San Pedro, so you may be the only group there.

 The deeper water is colder than the other shallower spots.
 And, as a result, you don’t spend as long at the sunken barge.
 However, there is certainly less to see too.